firefox35/konnect/README.md

 The following criteria were met for testing.

 - All navigation links accessibility
-- Text or titles descriptions are visuable.
+- Text or titles descriptions are visible.
 - Heading level are not missed.
 - HTML page attribute has been set.